vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code_more.md

 For the scene binding, we have also changed the shader stages to include fragment shader, as we will want to read it from the fragment shader.

-With the layout done, we now need to modify the descriptor set writes so that the point to correct buffer and the correct offset in it.
+With the layout done, we now need to modify the descriptor set writes so that they point to the correct buffer and the correct offset in it.

 We continue on `init_descriptors()`, but inside the frame loop.
 We replace the older `VkWriteDescriptor` set part with the new abstracted version.